 About Me

-About Ethan Parrish
+Ethan Hugh Parrish

 B.S. in Computer Information Systems (Cybersecurity), Appalachian State University — Aug 2025